nlawren/terraform-things/README.md

-# terraform-things
+# Terraform Things

-Learning about and playing around with Terraform
+Learning about and playing around with Hashicorp Terraform.

-Now working through the Udemy course More than Certified in Terraform
+Currently working through the Udemy course "More than Certified in Terraform" by Derek Morgan.